gini/gini-capture-sdk-android/README.md

 We also provide a separate standalone [example app](https://github.com/gini/gini-vision-lib-android-example).
-This is more like a real world app and serves as an additional help for you to discover how the Gini Capture SDK (and the Gini Vision Network Library) should be used.
+This is more like a real world app and serves as an additional help for you to discover how the Gini Capture SDK (and the Gini Capture Network Library) should be used.

 Requirements
 ------------